If you want to be notified when I write something new on The Mortgage Reports, sign up for free daily email alerts or subscribe to the free RSS feed.

 That's it.
 Now, there are some building considerations, too, but they're not nearly as tough as what Fannie or Freddie would throw at you.
 And the building requirements are more geared toward making sure the building is well-constructed and insured than anything else.

-Every reputable condo and condotel in the country is going to pass that test.
+Reputable condos and condotels are going to pass that test.

-And even better -- because approvals are being handled by individual underwriters and not Big Banks, loan approval times are decidedly quick.
-It's perfectly reasonable to close on a condotel or non-warrantable condo in less than 30 days.
+Furthermore, because mortgage approvals are handled by underwriters of small lenders (as opposed to those of a Big Bank), mortgage loan approval times are decidedly quick.
+It’s perfectly reasonable to close on a condotel or non-warrantable condo in less than 30 days.

 Get Non-Warrantable Condo Financing